-Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons Public Meeting Minorities, persons with disabilities, non-targeted/broad community, residents of public and assisted housing Hearings/Meetings were held separately in the following jurisdictions: Town of Awendaw, Town of Hollywood, Town of Mount Pleasant, and the Town of Sullivans Island.
-The Request for Proposals was also discussed at a Settlement Community Task Force meeting and Councilwoman Anna Johnson's Virtual Roundtable Meeting.
-See Appendix A for comments.
-Not applicable.
-Newspaper Ad Minorities, persons with disabilities, non-targeted/broad community, residents of public and assisted housing Charleston County invited citizens to attend public hearings on Thursday, March 23, 2022, at City of North Charleston Council Chambers and on Tuesday, April 5, 2022 at Charleston County Council Chambers, as well as comment on a draft of Annual Action Plan (comment period April 5 - May 5, 2022).
-See Appendix A for comments.
-Not applicable.
-Public Hearing Minorities, persons with disabilities, non-targeted/broad community, residents of public and assisted housing Charleston County citizens held two public hearings on Thursday, March 23, 2022, at City of North Charleston Council Chambers and on Tuesday, April 5, 2022 at Charleston County Council Chambers.
-See Appendix A for comments.
-Not applicable.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Charleston County invited citizens to attend public hearings on Thursday, March 28, 2024, at City of North Charleston Council Chambers and on Tuesday, April 9, 2024 at Charleston County Council Chambers, as well as comment on a draft of Annual Action Plan (comment period April 11 - May 11, 2024).
+See Appendix A for comments Not applicable

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Charleston County citizens held two public hearings on Thursday, March 28, 2024, at City of North Charleston Council Chambers and on Tuesday, April 9, 2024 at Charleston County Council Chambers.
+See Appendix A for comments Not applicable